An Accelerated Primal Dual Algorithm with Backtracking for Decentralized Constrained Optimization: Introduction

 \sa{All of the previously mentioned works are designed to} address \emph{unconstrained} decentralized problems of the form $\min_{x\in\reals^n}\sum_{i\in\cN} f_i(x)$, where each $f_i$ is smooth with a Lipschitz-continuous gradient.
-Consequently, they do not apply to the more general constrained problems we consider in \eqref{eq:opt}, which feature agent-specific local constraints and nonsmooth terms $\phi_i(x)$ in the objective. \sa{A more} recent work \cite{chen2025parameter} is the first to accommodate nonsmoothness, focusing on problems of the form $\min \sum_{i\in\cN} f_i(x)+\phi(x)$, where $\phi$ is a convex, nonsmooth function known to \textit{all} agents \sa{in the network}. \sa{The work in \cite{chen2025parameter}} introduces a novel three-operator splitting technique and proposes \sa{a method} that require neither global network information nor extensive inter-agent communication.
+Consequently, they do not apply to the more general constrained problems we consider in \eqref{eq:opt}, which feature agent-specific local constraints and nonsmooth terms $\phi_i(x)$ in the objective. \sa{A more} recent work \cite{chen2025parameter} is the first to accommodate nonsmoothness, focusing on problems of the form $\min \sum_{i\in\cN} f_i(x)+\phi(x)$, where $\phi$ is a convex, nonsmooth function known to \textit{all} agents \sa{in the network}. \sa{The work in \cite{chen2025parameter}} introduces a novel three-operator splitting technique and proposes \sa{a method} that requires neither global network information nor extensive inter-agent communication.
 The resulting adaptive decentralized method enjoys robust convergence guarantees and outperforms existing nonadaptive approaches.

 \sa{These aforementioned results on adaptive distributed methods} are exciting developments \sa{for decentralized optimization}; nevertheless, none of these existing methods \sa{that we discussed above} can handle a problem of the form \eqref{eq:opt} \sa{in its full generality.
-Indeed, to our knowledge, there is no decentralized optimization method that does not rely on the a-priori knowledge of Lipschitz constants and that can handle either node-specific nonsmooth closed convex terms in the objective function or agent-specific local constraints that are defined by nonlinear convex functions.}}
+Indeed, to our knowledge, there is no decentralized optimization method that does not rely on the a priori knowledge of Lipschitz constants and that can handle agent-specific local constraints defined by nonlinear convex functions.}}